To,

 directors.
 Performance evaluation of independent directors was done by the entire Board,

 excluding the independent director being evaluated.
+All the results were satisfactory.

 22. FAMILIARIZATION PROGRAMME FOR INDEPENDENT DIRECTORS